 “When another person makes you suffer, it is because he suffers deeply within himself, and his suffering is spilling over.
 He does not need punishment; he needs help.
 That’s the message he is sending.”

 “Sometimes your joy is the source of your smile, but sometimes your smile can be the source of your joy.”

+“When you plant lettuce, if it does not grow well, you don’t blame the lettuce.
+You look for reasons it is not doing well.
 It may need fertilizer, or more water, or less sun.
 You never blame the lettuce.
 Yet if we have problems with our friends or family, we blame the other person.
 But if we know how to take care of them, they will grow well, like the lettuce.